dyanawu/sei-proj-othello/readme.md

     c.
 Bring in my existing tictactoe grid generation function and modify it to generate the Othello grid instead

     I also updated the game state storage AoA to store object references to the created squares on the grid, instead of just strings representing the owner of the square.
-This greatly reduced the number of `querySelector`s I had to use throughout the rest of the code, since I could now refer to any cell node object (and hence manipulate it) on the grid with `gameState[r][c]` where `r` was the data attribute `row`, and `c` the data attribute `col`, populated during grid creation.
+This greatly reduced the number of `querySelector`s I had to use throughout the rest of the code, since I could now refer to any cell node object (and hence manipulate it) on the grid with `gameState[r][c]` where `r` was the data attribute `row`, and `c` the data attribute `col`, populated during grid creation. (_If I want to work on the entire grid, it's actually easier to `querySelectorAll` the squares, then loop once over that resulting array.
+It's still 64 operations either way, but at least if I break something in this loop it's easier to debug with just one counter variable!_)

     d.
 Build game functionality